NadineWolgast/IntegrateALL/README.md

-# Blast-o-Matic-Fusioninator
+# IntegrateALL

-The Blast-o-Matic-Fusioninator is a diagnostic RNA-Seq Fusion Pipeline for acute lymphoblastic leukemia samples.
+The IntegrateALL is a diagnostic RNA-Seq Fusion Pipeline for acute lymphoblastic leukemia samples.
 It provides the user with an interactiv report, containing subtype prediction, virtual karyotype, fusions, quality control, single nucleotide variants using a snakemake workflow management system.

 ## Overview
 ![Blast-o-Matic-Fusionator](Pipeline_Overview.png?raw=true)